EchoStatements/echostatements.github.io/_pages/about.md

 ## Contact

-The easiest way to contact me is either via Twitter or LinkedIn, links for both are in the sidebar.
+The easiest way to contact me is either via BlueSky or LinkedIn, links for both are in the sidebar.